Terry Kath: Early life

-Kath was born to Raymond Elmer "Ray" (1912–2003) and Evelyn Meline Haugen Kath (1916–1982) on January 31, 1946, in Chicago, Illinois.
-He had an older brother, Rod Kath.
-He was raised in the Norwood Park neighborhood of Chicago.
-He attended Taft High School.
+Kath was born to Raymond Elmer "Ray" Kath (1912–2003) and Evelyn Meline (nee Haugen) Kath (1916–1982) on January 31, 1946, in Chicago.
+He had an older brother, Rod Kath, was raised in the Norwood Park neighborhood of Chicago, and attended Taft High School.

 His brother played the drums and his mother played the banjo, and Kath attempted to learn these instruments too.
 He acquired a guitar and amplifier when he was in the ninth grade, and his early influences included The Ventures, Johnny Smith, Dick Dale, and Howard Roberts.
 He was later influenced by George Benson, Kenny Burrell, Mike Bloomfield, Eric Clapton, and Jimi Hendrix.

 Unlike several other Chicago members who received formal music training, Kath was mostly self-taught and enjoyed jamming.
 In a 1971 interview for Guitar Player, he said he had tried professional lessons but abandoned them, adding "All I wanted to do was play those rock and roll chords."
 His father wanted him to have a steady career, but he decided he would prefer a career in music.